Scholar · Researcher · Health Scientist

 Community Health Consultant, Project REFOCUS

-Contributed to a CDC-funded data dashboard monitoring social stigma and health disparities among marginalized populations.
-Resulting in 1 peer-reviewed publication on COVID-19 vaccination inequities.
+CDC-funded health equity data dashboard.
+1 peer-reviewed publication on COVID-19 vaccination inequities.

 2019 – 2021